Q: My bathroom is very small and there is no room for my husband to maneuver his walker when the door is opened into the room. Any suggestions?

 A: There are a number of ways to deal with this problem.
 The first option is to reverse the swing of the door.
 It may be possible to change the swing out into the hall or the bedroom.
 This change will require a bit of handyman work and some paint, but could be a good option.

 The most comprehensive solution may also be the most expensive and disruptive.
 A pocket door may be able to be installed at the entrance.
 This will give you the most room to maneuver both in the hall and in the bathroom.
 This will require purchasing a new door and reframing the outside wall of the bathroom.
-Make sure that the pocket door size you chose is wide enough for the walker or possible wheelchair in the future (30 inches).
+Make sure that the pocket door size you choose is wide enough for the walker or possible wheelchair in the future (30 inches).

 A bypass door can also be used on the outside of the bathroom.
 This would have the same function as the pocket door, but will not require reframing the wall.
 The door will slide on the outside of the wall.